 Click on the photos to check the identification of these locals

-The Co-op and Bend of Islands are ‘orchid rich’, although it takes a lot of searching to appreciate the full extent of this richness.
+The Environmental Living Zone (ELZ), which incorporates the Bend of Islands, including the Co-op, is ‘orchid rich’, although it takes a lot of searching to appreciate the full extent of this richness.
 Most species only appear for a fleeting few weeks a year.
 Many reappear in the same location each year, others are much more elusive.

 Finding Orchids on the Co-op